Statement of Principles and Practice

 The school traditionally has a low turnover of staff, allowing for the formation of purposeful and effective relationships with students, whilst at the same time providing a stable and nurturing environment.

 The curriculum reflects the ethos of the school in both content and delivery.
 The students understand and appreciate this and strive to achieve and progress, which for the most part they do, despite experiencing considerable barriers to learning and often struggling in their availability to learn.
 A holistic approach is adopted to allow students to address their problems and progress through flexible planning and a student-centred approach, supported by highly individualised programmes of learning.

 The teaching and residential environments are well supported by the work of a full time psychologist who uses a range of approaches, including cognitive behaviour therapy, and an occupational therapist, who delivers interventions to meet sensory processing needs and supports the students in developing a greater degree of regulation.
+Speech and language therapy is also delivered onsite by an experienced therapist.
 Other therapists are brought in as and when required.

 The school places very high importance on all aspects of child protection and safeguarding.
-The Head of Social Education is the Designated Safeguarding Lead and is supported by two deputies and a Governor with a safeguarding brief.
+The Head of Social Education is the Designated Safeguarding Lead and is supported by a deputy and a Governor with a safeguarding brief.

 Next review September 2023